Original release: March 4th 2011

 Director: George Nolfi

-Writers: George Nolfi, Philip K. Dick
+Writers: George Nolfi, sales Philip K. Dick

 Cast: Matt Damon, Emily Blunt, Anthony Mackie, Terence Stamp, John Slattery, Michael Kelly